 Which study skills are useful for English exams?

-This is the first of three lessons about Exam Preparation.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of three chapters about Exam Preparation.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Discuss the four formats of university examinations